AntaresIntelligence/eyrus-sam-integration/README.md

-# Eyrus SAM.gov Integration
+# Eyrus SAM.gov Integration with Web Dashboard

-Enterprise-grade SAM.gov opportunities API integration for the Eyrus project.
-This system provides robust, scalable, and reliable integration with the SAM.gov API to fetch and store government contract opportunities.
+Enterprise-grade SAM.gov opportunities API integration with modern React dashboard for the Eyrus project.
+This system provides robust, scalable, and reliable integration with the SAM.gov API to fetch and store government contract opportunities, complete with a comprehensive web-based management interface.

 ## 🌟 Features

+### **Backend API**
 - **Enterprise-Grade Architecture**: Built for Fortune 100 companies with 24/7 reliability
 - **Comprehensive SAM.gov Integration**: Full support for opportunities API v2
 - **Advanced Rate Limiting**: Intelligent rate limiting to respect API quotas